 Why does thunder rumble?

-The second thing is the compression waves (or the thunder) will bounce around and off the clouds, the terrain, and other objects.
+The compression waves (or the thunder) also bounce around and off the clouds, the terrain, and other objects.
 Much like your voice echoes in a canyon or large auditorium, so do the compression waves generated by lightning.

-The other reason thunder rumbles is because higher frequencies tend to dissipate more quickly, unlike the lower frequencies that can travel much further before they dissipate.
+Lastly, lower frequencies will travel much further before they dissipate.
 Think of a car with a lot of bass.
-You can hear the base long after the car has passed, even when the windows are up and doors closed.
-But the higher frequencies are much quieter and have a harder time going longer distances.
+You can hear the low frequency bass long after the car has passed.
+But the higher frequencies of the engine are relatively much quieter and have a harder time going longer distances.

 If you’ve ever had a lightning bolt crash down really close to you, the thunder doesn’t rumble that much and sounds more like a large explosion or a “clap of thunder”.
 That’s because the compression waves didn’t have a chance to bounce off many objects before you heard it, the higher frequencies didn’t have time to dissipate, and most of the compression waves pass you at the same time.
-There’s really not all the much rumbling.
 However, to somebody that is further away, that same lightning bolt will sound much different.

 What is heat lightning and why is there no thunder?

-First off, it’s impossible to have lightning without thunder and it’s impossible to have thunder without lightning.
-Heat lightning is nothing more than one seeing lightning and not hearing the thunder, because the storm is too far away.
-Lightning is pretty darn bright and can be seen for tens of miles.
-Thunder is a compression wave and will dissipate with time and distance.
-Under excellent conditions, thunder can be heard about 12 miles away from the lightning strike.
-However most of the time conditions aren’t this good and we usually can’t hear thunder any more than about 5 miles away.
-Conversely, if you hear thunder and don’t see lightning, it’s probably because the lightning occurred inside the cloud and was obscured by the cloud itself, or rain.
-On average, about 85% of all lightning is intra-cloud, that is to say, it occurs inside the cloud and never touches the ground.
+Thunder is a compression wave and will dissipate quickly with time and distance.
+Under excellent conditions, thunder can probably be heard at most about 10 miles away from the lightning strike (50 second count).
+However most of the time conditions aren’t this good and we usually can’t hear thunder any more than about 5 miles away (25 second count).
+Conversely, if you hear thunder and don’t see lightning, it’s probably because the lightning occurred inside the cloud obscuring the visibility.
+Especially in day time.
+Interestingly, about 85% of all lightning is intra-cloud, meaning, it occurs inside the cloud and never touches the ground.